Hughes H-1 Racer

 The Hughes H-1 Racer is a racing aircraft built by Hughes Aircraft in 1935.
-It set a world airspeed record and a transcontinental speed record across the United States.
+Using different wings, it set both a world airspeed record and a transcontinental speed record across the United States.
 The H-1 Racer was the last aircraft built by a private individual to set the world speed record; most aircraft to hold the record since have been military designs.

 Development

-During his work on his movie Hell's Angels, Howard Hughes employed Glenn Odekirk to maintain the fleet of over 100 aircraft used in the production.
+During his work on his 1930 movie Hell's Angels, Howard Hughes employed Glenn Odekirk to maintain the fleet of over 100 aircraft used in the production.
 The two men shared a common interest in aviation and hatched a plan to build a record-beating aircraft.
 The aircraft was given many names, but is commonly known as the H-1.
-It was the first aircraft model produced by the Hughes Aircraft company.
+It was the first aircraft type produced by the Hughes Aircraft company.
 Design studies began in 1934 with an exacting scale model (over two feet in length) that was tested in the California Institute of Technology wind tunnel, revealing a speed potential of 365 mph.